jenkinsci/gitlab-plugin/README.md

 ##Introduction
 The GitLab Branch Source Plugin allows you to create a new project based on the repository structure based on your GitLab projects.
-It is heavily inspired by the [GitHub Branch Source Plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+Branch+Source+Plugin).
+It is heavily inspired by the [GitHub Branch Source Plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+Branch+Source+Plugin), builds upon the [GitLab Plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitLab+Plugin) and uses the [Gitlab Java API Wrapper](https://github.com/timols/java-gitlab-api) for communication with GitLab.

 The GitLab Branch Source Plugin scans your GitLab server for projects according to criteria you can specify.
 The only restriction is that your projects must contain a `Jenkinsfile` with the definition of the pipeline used to